PSP-Archive/ARK-4/README.md

 - Compatible with all PS Vita models on firmware 2.10 and up.

-- Minimalistic: only 5 files installed on PSP flash, CFW extensions are installed on memory stick.
+- Minimalistic: only 6 files installed on PSP flash, CFW extensions are installed on memory stick.

+- Custom game launcher with built-in file browser, FTP server and client, modernized look, game categories and more.